openturns/openturns/python/doc/theory/reliability_sensitivity/taylor_importance_factors.rst

 the marginals of :math:`\uX` are independent.
 Let :math:`Y = h(\ux)` with
 :math:`h: \Rset^d \rightarrow \Rset` be a function with a scalar output.

-Refer to :ref:`taylor_expansion` for details on the expressions of the first-order and second-order Taylor expansions and to :ref:`taylor_expansion_moments` for details on the approximations of the mean and the variance of :math:`Y`.
+Refer to :ref:`Taylor Expansion <taylor_expansion>` for details on the expressions of the first-order and second-order Taylor expansions and to :ref:`Taylor Expansion Moments <taylor_expansion_moments>` for details on the approximations of the mean and the variance of :math:`Y`.

 The importance factor of :math:`X_i` is defined by: